 How to clone Windows 10 to SSD or HDD using Clonezilla

-Connecting clone drive
+Connect clone drive

 After reducing the size of the volume, you can connect the new drive to the motherboard.
 The process to connect a traditional HDD, SSD, and M.2 drives will be different per manufacturer and even computer model, as such make sure to check your computer manufacturer support website for more specific details.

 You can connect a drive using a USB adapter, but you shouldn’t use an external drive as you can’t use it as a boot drive.
-However, you can use a USB external drive if you’re intending to create a backup, which you’ll restore to the same or different drive.
+However, you can use a USB external drive if you’re intending to create a backup, which you’ll be able to restore to the same or different drive.

-Creating Clonezilla bootable media
+Create Clonezilla bootable media

 Before you can clone a drive, you need to download the Clonezilla ISO file and create a bootable media to use the tool.

 The easiest approach to create a Clonezilla bootable media is to use the ISO with Rufus, a third-party tool designed to create bootable USB flash drives.

 You could download the Clonezilla zip file, but if you make a mistake using the instructions it can break your current installation.